 The data were analyzed using SPSS program version 20.
-The descriptive analysis presents the frequency and percentage for categorical data, followed by bivariate and multivariate analysis.
-Bivariate analysis with simple logistic regression was performed to select the independent variables to be included in the multivariate analysis for modeling, which are variables with a significance level of 0.25.
+The descriptive analysis presents the frequency and percentage for categorical data, followed by bivariate analysis are analysis.
+Bivariate analysis with simp 34 logistic regression was performed to select the independent variables to be included in the multivate analysis for modeling, which are variables 19 a significance level of 0.25.
 Multivariate analysis used multiple logistic regression with a statistical significance level set at p < 0.05.
 A test on the possibility of coordinating and interaction variables was also conducted.